-This accessorization project focuses on suspension, wheels and tires, and interior and exterior accessories.
-With the guidance and instruction of their auto-shop instructors, students customize the vehicles using donated aftermarket products from partnering sponsor companies.
-After the vehicles are transformed by the students’ hands, they will be sold at the end of the school year.
-Proceeds from the sale will fund the purchase of another vehicle to support a build in the following school year—making this a self-sustaining program.
-It’s SEMA’s vision that the expansion of this program will reach thousands of high school automotive shop class students nationwide.
+With the guidance and instruction of their auto-shop instructors, students customize the vehicles using donated aftermarket products from sponsor companies.
+After the builds are completed, SEMA will sell the customized vehicles.
+All sales proceeds will be paid to SEMA for the benefit of the overall expansion of the program.
+Proceeds will be used to subsidize future vehicle acquisition, parts procurement and operating expenses for all participating schools.
+Pending approval from SEMA, participating schools will be invited back to participate the following year.
+It's SEMA's vision that the expansion of this program will reach thousands of high school automotive shop class students nationwide.

-Aftermarket companies can support the SEMA High School Vehicle Build Program through parts donations, product demonstrations and scheduled school visits.
+Aftermarket companies or individuals can support the SEMA High School Vehicle Build Program through parts donations, product demonstrations and mentor opportunities.
 Participating companies will have their product installed on the vehicle(s) as well as receive recognition through the build website and in SEMA build promotions.
-Partner with SEMA in the mission to engage students in the customization lifestyle.
-Apply for your sponsorship here.
+Partner with SEMA in the mission to engage students in the customization lifestyle and aftermarket career path.

 The five fully-customized Jeep Wrangler TJ's built by high school students as part of the SEMA High School Vehicle Build Program were up for auction in an event called "SEMA Week of Customs".
 The auction event launched on Monday July 15, 2019 with one Jeep released for five consecutive days with a seven-day auction life.
 The final auction closed Friday, July 26, 2019 at 11:00 a.m.
 PDT.